-- 4.1 Learners must wear face masks and/or shields at all times according to the requirements of the Department of Health.
-Schools need to provide blind learners and low-vision learners with the choice of which they find most comfortable, either a face shield or a mask, and no learner should be forced to wear the one they choose not to. - 4.2 Learners must be taught: - 4.2.1 that before touching the mask, they must clean their hands with an alcohol-based hand rub, any appropriate sanitiser available or soap and water. - 4.2.2 to place the elastic loops behind the ears or tie at the back of the head so the mask is snug, and to adjust as necessary so that the mask covers the nose and chin comfortably. - 4.2.3 not to pull down the face mask when speaking, coughing or sneezing, especial when there are other people nearby. - 4.2.4 not to exchange their face masks and/or shields with other learners. - 4.3 Face shield or cloth masks need to be washed with warm soapy water and dried in the sunlight, and for cloth masks they need to ironed daily.
-Communication should be distributed to parents, educators and all staff on taking care of the cloth masks, as well as to learners in the most accessible manner for their specific and individual needs.
+- 4.1 wear transparent face shields at all times according to the requirements of the Department of Health. - 4.2 learn the following: - 4.2.1 that before touching the face shield, they must clean their hands with an alcohol-based hand rub, any appropriate sanitiser available or soap and water. - 4.2.2 not to remove the face shield when speaking, coughing or sneezing, especial when there are other people nearby. - 4.2.3 not to exchange their face shields with other learners.

+4.3 Face shields need to be cleaned with warm soapy water and dried in the sunlight.
+Communication should be distributed to parents, learners, educators and all staff on taking care of the face shields.